partisiablockchain/dapp-playground/tutorial/zk-contract-example.md

 # A Zero Knowledge smart contract example - Average salary contract

 [Average salary](https://gitlab.com/partisiablockchain/language/example-contracts/-/tree/main/zk-average-salary?ref_type=heads)
-is a common multi-party computation example, where several privacy-concious individuals are interested in determining whether they are getting a fair salary, without revealing the salary of any given individual.
+is a common multi-party computation example, where several privacy-conscious individuals are interested in determining whether they are getting a fair salary, without revealing the salary of any given individual.
 The smart contract is written in Partisia Blockchains [unique language ZKRust](https://partisiablockchain.gitlab.io/documentation/smart-contracts/zk-smart-contracts/zk-smart-contracts.html).